 My dad has always loved America’s national parks and to this day, if there is a park within 100 miles of whatever route we’re traveling, we’ll make a detour.
 Some detours occasionally turn out to be more memorable than others.
 For years, my mother lamented the “short cut” Dad found near Zion National Park in Utah when we were on an epic road trip from California to Virginia.

 It turned out to be a seasonal, unpaved forest service road that I’m certain was not meant for the likes of a 1977 red Volkswagen bus.
-A couple of hills were so steep, we went up them backwards because the bus had rear-wheel drive, instead of front.
-And also, as Dad admitted later, because the weight of the engine was in the back as well.
+A couple of hills were so steep, we went up them backwards because the bus had rear-wheel drive.

 Below is a list of links and pages that I’ve been visiting as I get my nature fix and spend time planning for our next family road trip.
 We’re thinking we’ll take Dad to Alaska.